kubernetes/enhancements/keps/sig-scheduling/5517-dra-node-allocatable-resources/README.md

 #### Pass Allocation Details from Driver to Kubelet

 Currently, Kubelet is blind to the type of resource allocation performed by the DRA driver.
 Passing this information from the DRA driver to Kubelet enables better coordination and node-level cgroup enforcement.
-This can be solved by adding an `AllocationType` field inside `NodeAllocatableResourceMappings` and propagating it all the way to the `pod.status` in the API.
+This can be solved by adding an `AllocationType` field inside `NodeAllocatableResources` and propagating it all the way to the `pod.status` in the API.

 The two types of allocation that can be configured are: